Komals-Code4All/SQLAlchemy/readme.md

-# SQL Alchamy Tutorial code

-Step-by-step code demonstrating SQLAlchemy

-## Starting core concepts

-https://docs.sqlalchemy.org/en/20/tutorial/index.html#unified-tutorial
+# Getting started with SQLAlchemy

+## Komal, December 2025

+This repo is a step-by-step guide to using Python and SQLAlchemy for database access.

+Information is based on the documentation on the official website : https://www.sqlalchemy.org/

+You will need an understanding of Python, OOP and SQL together with an idea on how relational databases work.

+Early program examples start by accessing a virtual database, **SQLIte3**, held in memory.
+Therefore, you don't need to install anything database server on your devices.

+Later examples will start using an locally installed database server, such as MySQL or PostGres.
+You can install either when we get to that section.
+Installation information is not provided here.

-<code> pip install SQLalchemy </code>
+Install SQLAlchemy modules using <code> pip install SQLalchemy </code>.
+This should install the following latest versions of

     greenlet==3.3.0
     SQLAlchemy==2.0.45
     typing_extensions==4.15.0

+## Section 01 : Starting core concepts

+https://docs.sqlalchemy.org/en/20/tutorial/index.html#unified-tutorial

 In these first few examples there is no SQL server.
 SQLAlchemy creates a temp SQL database in memory.
-Data inserted into tables is lost when the program ends.
+Data inserted into database tables is lost when the program ends.

 | Program  | Demonstrating                                    |
 | -------- | ------------------------------------------------ |